 To date, this vertical industry shows no sign of slowing growth.

 Arranging R&D, commercial development, production, supply chain and even further disconnection from the stakeholder-facing parts that deal with regulators, policymakers, prescribers, and the end-consumer, is the culture in most pharma companies.

 This culture is the primary obstacle to providing transparency, building relationships, and facilitating trust.
 The outsourcing of HUBs to third-party providers fit into this culture nicely.

 HUB Services in the Age of Patient Centricity

 Healthcare is in the midst of a transformation from a provider-based to a patient-centric system.

 Powerful forces from patient advocacy groups to policymakers, and the patient’s themselves, are working to ensure that standards of transparency, cost-reduction, results-based practices are met.

-Deloitte identifies the following as the driving forces of patient-centricity in healthcare:
+Deloitte identifies1 the following as the driving forces of patient-centricity in healthcare:

 The aging population suffers from more chronic illnesses driving up costs.